nhancox/nodeship-prompt/README.md

 ## Current Issues and Tasks

-- Make sure that the executable works correctly with `nodegit`.
-Discussion in `pkg` makes it sound like the team has accounted for it and tests against the module, but running the build brings up an error about having to include the addon with the distributed executable.
-Everything is currently running correctly on my machine with no extra steps, though.
 - JSON schema for checking the config?
 Or just throw errors?
 Maybe just a way to test a config to make sure it's valid and then throw in production?
 - Documentation